-As COVID-19 (aka the Coronavirus) had forced school closures for the foreseeable future and cancels professional development training for teachers, Project WET wants to ensure that water education continues for people of all ages.
-We have created a suite of free and discounted resources that educators, parents and children can use to learn about water while meeting standards in math, language arts, science and even fine arts.
+In March 2020 COVID-19 (aka the Coronavirus) forced school closures for the foreseeable future and cancelled professional development training for teachers.
+Project WET wants to ensure that water education continues for people of all age and so we created a suite of free and discounted resources that educators, parents and children can use to learn about water while meeting standards in math, language arts, science and even fine arts.
 We hope this helps educators and students continue learning and exploring during this pandemic.

 Please contact Project WET at email@example.com with any questions or suggestions during this time of social distancing.